 Although all hiring managers account for nervousness; you do not want it to interfere with your performance.

 Like many things in life, there is no one thing that will allow you to ace an interview process.

 Instead, lots of different things contribute to interview success.
-Here are 50 tips on how to interview like a rock star.

 - Look professional – dress smartly even if you are given the impression that it is a casual interview.
 Our interview preparation infographic has more details.

 - Know the job description inside out so that you can think on your feet during the interview and tailor your answers towards it.